Fairphone 4 Kernel Source Code¶

 You will also need to install the Clang/LLVM toolchain on your host system.
 Every major version between clang 10 and clang 13 was tested and found to work correctly.

 # Initialize the local repository mkdir fp4-kernel && cd fp4-kernel repo init -u https://gerrit-public.fairphone.software/manifest -b kernel/11/fp4 # Download the sources repo sync --detach --current-branch --no-tags

 Next you can compile your kernel using the following commands:

 cd kernel/msm-4.19 export ARCH=arm64; export CROSS_COMPILE=aarch64-linux-gnu- export KBUILD_OUTPUT=build # Choose either fp4-perf_defconfig (release mode)... make CC=clang LLVM=1 vendor/fp4-perf_defconfig # ... or fp4_defconfig (debug mode) make CC=clang LLVM=1 vendor/fp4_defconfig # Finally compile the kernel make CC=clang LLVM=1 -j$(nproc)

 build/arch/arm64/boot/Image.
 Please note, that currently the sources do not contain the devicetree sources (.dts, .dtsi).
 You will need to extract the dtb (device tree blob) from the stock image’s boot.img and use that with your self-compiled kernel (e.g. with

 unpackbootimg from github.com/osm0sis/mkbootimg).

-While we’re working on publishing full flashable images, you can directly download the images for the boot and dtbo partitions:
+You can find full flashable images at FP4.
+Install Fairphone OS offline, or you can directly download the images for the boot and dtbo partitions: